cleancoders/c3kit-apron/SCHEMA.md

 `data1` looks good but `data2` has problems.  `:x` and `:y` are strings, not ints!  `schema` is performing **type-validation** on the values based on the `:type` of the spec.

-Again you can see the problematic fields are mapped to errors, `ValidationError`s this time.
-However, the errors message "is invalid" is not terribly useful.
+Again you can see the problematic fields are mapped to errors, `ValidationError` objects this time.
+However, the error message `"is invalid"` is not terribly useful.
 Let's improve that.

 ``` clojure
 (def point {:kind {:type :keyword}